 Do you want to lose 10 pounds this month?
 Have you gained some weight over the past few years?
 Do you feel frustrated with the way you look and feel?
 Do you need to lose 10 or 20 or 30 pounds?
 If so, I know exactly how you feel.
 I’ve been at the point of needing to lose 10 to 15 pounds – and not being able to do it.
 It’s so frustrating!

 If you’re experiencing the frustration of wanting to lose weight, get healthier, and feel great – but haven’t been able to do it – then I have a 4-week weight loss program for you.
 It’s designed to avoid the frustration of previous weight loss efforts by helping you make the very best use of the time and energy you do have and helping you lose 8-10 pounds in about 4 four weeks.

 This plan helps your body get out of the cycle of craving high-carbohydrate foods (sugar, bread, pasta, baked goods, etc.) It’s designed to reduce your intake of sugar and carbohydrates and to increase healthy foods that help minimize carbohydrate cravings – primarily vegetables, lean protein and healthy fats.

 (Also be sure to check out How to Lose 10 Pounds this Month, Part 2 – Success Strategies.)

-Here are the steps you’ll take to follow the plan:
+Here are the 7 steps you’ll take to follow this weight loss plan: